Geodesics, bigeodesics, and coalescence in first passage percolation in general dimension

 (It should be emphasized that this is only true for $\theta$--sources, not general $\tth$--start sites.)

 We note that $\tth$--start sites are periodic in the sense that $u$ is a $\tth$--start site if and only if $u+y$ is one.
+(This is why we arranged to have $y\in H_{\tth,0}$.)
 We now consider translates of the events in \eqref{tvstilde} corresponding to $\tth$--start sites $u,u+y$ in place of $0,y$.
 We have for all $u\in \mZ_{\tth}$:

 and therefore, averaging over a period,